pebbe/crowdsourcing/CONFIG.md

 ### `config.go`

 In the file [`config.go`](bin/config.go.example) the question data types are defined as parts of the `questionType` structure.
-As part of the structure, the names start with an upper case letter.
-In all other parts of the program lower case is used.
+In here, the names start with an upper case letter.
+In all other parts of the program, lower case is used.

 `Image` and `Name` are defined as type `string`.
 But `Tagline` is defined as a special type, `template.HTML`.
 This is used for data that